15 Insanely Cool Things to Do in Moab Outdoors

 One of our favorite areas to camp is along the Colorado River off UT-128.
 You’ll find camping and picnic areas along the Colorado River.

-Since Moab is a smaller town, there are no other extensive areas or populations causing light pollution, making this area prime for watching the stars at night.
-Don’t miss out.
-How many shooting stars can you count?
+Since Moab is a smaller town, no other extensive areas or populations are causing light pollution, making this area prime for watching the stars at night.

 moab-stand-up-paddle-boarding

-Another one of our personal favorite things to do along the Colorado River near Moab is stand-up paddle boarding (SUP).
+Stand-up paddle boarding (SUP) is another one of our personal favorites to do along the Colorado River near Moab.

-Be sure always to wear a personal floatation device.
-It is required for sections with rapids (whitewater).
+Be sure to wear a personal floatation device (PFD).
+It is required for sections with whitewater.

-Bring your own SUP and gear or rent gear.
-There are a few guiding outfits to choose from with a Google search.
+Bring your own SUP and gear, or rent gear in town.
+There are a few guiding outfits.

 Check out this article by Hala on safety tips for whitewater SUP.